AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Fixed Overworld sprite search algorithm for most (if not all) supported ROMs.
 - Fixed app name.
 - Fixed many Exceptions, which now show user-friendly messages.
+- Files used by each editor are easily locatable.
 - New ROM Toolbox.

 ### ROM Toolbox: